Madagascar Food Guide

 Ranovola/Ranovola

-Ranovola is a sweetened rice water flavored with burnt sugar, giving it a unique caramel-like flavor.
-It's a popular beverage, especially during hot weather.
+Ranovola is rice water sweetened and flavored with burnt sugar, which gives it a caramel taste.
+It's a favorite in hot weather.

 Fruit juices/Jus de fruits